djipidi/graphene_django_crud/README.md

 ### Filtering by user

-To respond to several use cases, it is necessary to filter the logged in user. the graphene module gives access to the user from the context object in info arg.
-The "get_queryset" method which returns by default \<model>.objects.all(), you can overload it for custom filtering.
+To filter based on the authenticated user, overload the get_queryset method as the example

 ```python
 class UserType(DjangoCRUDObjectType):